-Violence Intervention and Prevention (VIP) Center:

-This resource center is geared toward the primary prevention of interpersonal violence (dating violence, domestic violence, sexual assault, and stalking.
+Violence Intervention and Prevention (VIP) Center: This resource center is geared toward the primary prevention of interpersonal violence (dating violence, domestic violence, sexual assault, and stalking, including sexual violence, dating violence, domestic violence, and stalking).
 VIP is home of the Green Dot, a nationally recognized violence prevention strategy focusing on increasing safety by recognizing individual safety as a community responsibility.
 In addition to Green Dot Training, VIP also provides education and programming around social justice issues, activism, bystander dynamics, and many other topics connecting students, staff, and faculty to violence prevention.
 While the University's goal is to shape a violence-free campus, the University recognizes the importance of support and advocacy for any university student, staff, or faculty member impacted by an act of dating violence, domestic violence, sexual assault, and stalking.
 VIP provides survivors with the tools, information, and options to make well-informed decisions that best meet their needs.
 VIP works using the lens of inclusive excellence and recognizes that a person's identity is connected to their experience or lack of experience with dating violence, domestic violence, sexual assault, and stalking.
 VIP is a safe, welcoming, and affirming space for anyone no matter his or her race, ethnicity, sex, sexual orientation, gender identity, gender expression, socioeconomic status or any other identity.
-VIP is located in the lower level of Frazee Hall.
+VIP is located in Bosworth Hall and will relocate to the Gatton Student Center in fall 2021.
 VIP is open Monday through Friday 9:00 am - 5:00 pm.
 VIP staff can be reached by calling (859) 257-3574 or emailing vipcenter@uky.edu.